MOC Part III: Cognitive Expertise

 Continuous Assessment Program (CAP) Pilot Policy

-It is important to note that individual blocks are not pass-fail, and that diplomates scoring below 80% on any given block have the opportunity to improve their average score in future blocks and that up to 2 blocks will be dropped at the end of each 5-year cycle.
+An average score of 80% must be attained to pass each 5-year-cycle (320 questions over a 5-year period from the top 8 blocks).
+Failure to participate in a 5-month block will result in a score of 0 correct out of 40 for that block.
+The two lowest scoring or two missed blocks (allowance for major life events, professional commitments, etc.) within the 5-year summative cycle will be dropped and the percent correct will be calculated by dividing the number answered correctly from the top 8 scoring blocks by 320 total questions in the top 8 blocks.
+It is important to note that individual blocks are not pass-fail, and that diplomates scoring below 80% on any given block have the opportunity to improve their average score in future blocks and that up to 2 blocks will dropped each 5 year cycle.
 Thus it is important for diplomates to complete each block even if questions are answered incorrectly early in the completion of a given block.

 Diplomates failing to score 80% or higher at the end of their 5-year cycle or those not participating in the CAP Pilot will be subject to a re-entry pathway to regain their diplomate status by taking the Continuous Qualification Exam (CQE) re-entry exam.
 Although failure to achieve the 80% at the end of a 5 year cycle threshold will not result in immediate withdrawal of ABAI certification, diplomates with time limited certificates will not be recertified until all components of re-entry are completed.